 Who Is Rick Perry?

 Republican politician Rick Perry was born on March 4, 1950, in the small community of Paint Creek, Texas.
 After graduating from Texas A&M University in 1972, Perry worked as a salesman, Air Force officer and cotton farmer.
 He was elected governor of Texas in 2000 and remained in office until 2015, making history as the longest-serving governor of the state.
-Perry later made two unsuccessful bids for the Republican presidential nomination in the 2012 and 2016 elections.
-In December 2016, president-elect Donald Trump, his former rival, named Perry secretary of energy.
+Perry also made two unsuccessful bids for the Republican presidential nomination in the 2012 and 2016 elections.
+In December 2016, he was tapped for the role of U.S. secretary of energy by President-elect Donald Trump.

 Early Life and Education